Skip to main content

 4:45 p.m.
 Keynote Address HLH 202

-Alessandra Voena (Stanford), TBD
+Alessandra Voena (Stanford), How Are Gender Norms Perceived?

 5:30 p.m.
 Conclude, Depart for Reception at the Sheldon Museum of Art